rien333/numbersense-vae/thesis/README.md

-    appropriately, the sudden character of visual number sense could be explained by it omitting higher cognitive processes, such as conscious representations (Dehaene 2011, 58 indeed points to types of visual number sense being preattentive) or symbolic processing (visual numerosity percepts are understood non-verbally,
+    appropriately, the sudden character of visual number sense could be explained by it omitting higher cognitive processes, such as conscious representations (Dehaene 2011, 58 indeed points to types of visual number sense being pre-attentive) or symbolic processing (visual numerosity percepts are understood non-verbally,
     Nieder 2016).
 Furthermore, the existence of visual sense of number in human newborns (Lakoff and Núñez 2000, chap.
 1), animals (Davis